-To conduct fundamental research Goldbelt Falcon supports the development and application of scientific and analytical disciplines; scientific study and experimentation directed toward advancing the state-of-the-art or increasing knowledge or understanding; concept formulation; assessment of system and subsystem requirements; development, analysis and evaluation of concepts, technologies, systems and subsystems; and development of operational concepts and tactics with the end goal being the application of results to developing new or improving existing war fighting capabilities.
-As each problem requires a unique solution, our staff has the training and experience to bring a variety of research methodologies and designs to our approach.
-We have extensive expertise in defining a research question, and choosing an appropriate research design including appropriate sampling and measurement.
-Employing either primary or secondary data we have extensive data analysis capabilities including co-relational bi-variate, as well as multivariate and/or trend analysis.
-We have extensive expertise in defining a research question, and choosing an appropriate research design including appropriate sampling and measurement.
-Our research staff has significant research experience, including design and coordination of national, multi-site research projects.
+Goldbelt Falcon personnel support fundamental research and bioinformatics efforts to diverse customers across governmental research organizations.
+We offer support in the development and application of scientific and analytical disciplines; scientific study and experimentation directed toward advancing the state-of-the-art or increasing knowledge or understanding; concept formulation; assessment of system and subsystem requirements; development, analysis and evaluation of concepts, technologies, systems and subsystems; and development of operational concepts and tactics with the end goal being the application of results to developing new or improving existing capabilities.
+Our staff has the training and experience to bring a variety of research methodologies and designs to our approach.
 Specific expertise includes research design, questionnaire/interview design, multivariate data analysis and the development of web-based data query and dissemination systems.

-We currently provide the following services to our FDA and DHS clients:
+We have provided the following research services to our clients: